 If you lost a child or other family member as a result of a brain injury, you might be eligible for compensation from a wrongful death suit, depending on your relationship to the deceased.
 Contact one of our Milwaukee brain injury attorneys to discuss the specifics about your case.
 In addition to some of the previously listed damages, you might recover expenses related to the funeral and burial of your loved one, as well as special non-economic costs for surviving family members.

 At Groth Law Firm, we understand the difficulties that come with a traumatic brain injury, and we are here to help you through this challenging time.
 We handle most personal injury cases on contingency, which means you don’t have to pay attorney fees up front.
 Instead, we will deduct attorney fees from any compensation we secure for you in the form of a settlement or verdict in your favor.

 If you or a loved one has suffered a traumatic brain injury because of another party’s reckless behavior, let Groth Law Firm focus on the details of your case, while you focus on recovery and rehabilitation.
-One of our empathetic Milwaukee brain injury lawyers can guide you through the lawsuit process, investigate the event which led to your injury, and fight for the best results for your case.
+One of our empathetic Milwaukee personal injury lawyers can guide you through the lawsuit process, investigate the event which led to your injury, and fight for the best results for your case.
 Contact Groth Law Firm online, or at (414) 240-0707, to schedule a free consultation and learn how we might assist you after a brain injury.